NICK COX ARCHITECTS

 Research and teaching run alongside our professional practice.
 Our practice members teach at universities, volunteer for advisory roles (including for the National Trust, ICOMOS, Historic England, cathedrals and dioceses).

-Alongside mentoring architects who wish to develop conservation skills, we regularly share our enthusiasm for heritage with new audiences, through talks, articles.
+Alongside mentoring architects who wish to develop conservation skills, we regularly share our enthusiasm for heritage with new audiences through talks and articles.

 Awards